Tuya-Community/tuya-ray-materials/template/SweepRobotTemplate/README.md

 ## 6. Map Component Selection

-In terms of map component selection, we provide two modes of components, IndoorMap.Full and IndoorMap.Dynamic.
+In terms of map component selection, we provide two modes of components, WebViewMap and RjsMap.

-- The IndoorMap.Full component is introduced as a native WebView form as a different layer structure.
-It can only be set to full screen and cannot be dynamically resized.
+- The WebViewMap component is introduced as a native WebView form as a different layer structure, fill Full Screen by Default.
 It is a dual-threaded structure independent of the logic layer and view layer of the mini program, providing a better interactive performance experience.
 Only one can be used in a single mini program page.
 If you need to overlay view buttons on the WebView, please use it in conjunction with [CoverView](https://developer.tuya.com/en/miniapp/develop/ray/component/view-container/cover-view).
 For details, you can refer to the examples in the template.

-> **Please Note:** **IndoorMap.Full is a native component based on cross-layer rendering.
+> **Please Note:** **WebViewMap is a native component based on cross-layer rendering.
 Please read the [Native Component Usage Restrictions](https://developer.tuya.com/en/miniapp/develop/miniapp/component/native-component/native-component) in detail.**

-- The IndoorMap.Dynamic component is used as an extension of the view layer component in the form of an RJS component, allowing dynamic setting of the component’s width and height.
-The IndoorMap.Dynamic component runs on the same layer as the view element of the mini program.
+- The RjsMap component is used as an extension of the view layer component in the form of an RJS component, allowing dynamic setting of the component’s width and height.
+The RjsMap component runs on the same layer as the view element of the mini program.
 In the case of frequent map data interaction, it may affect the interactive response of view elements.
-Multiple IndoorMap.Dynamic components can be introduced on a single mini program page.
+Multiple RjsMap components can be introduced on a single mini program page.

 ## 7. Panel Functions